ayman-krd/pynq-iot-riskengine/docs/usage.md

 - Risk 2 → LED0 and LED1 on
 - Risk 3 → LED0, LED1 and LED2 on

-## 2. Running the main script on the PYNQ-Z2
+## 2. Before running the main script on the PYNQ-Z2

 Before running the script, make sure that: